-At local level, EPR arrangements are in place for former NPP & Fuel-Cycle facilities, now in decommissioning, for research reactors, nuclear powered vessels in Italian harbours, waste storage facilities, practices using radiation sources, transport of radiactive materials and in case of discovery of orphan sources.
-Regarding the the National Plan, the hazard assessment is related to an accident to an abroad NPP within 200 km from the Italian borders.
+At local level, EPR arrangements are in place for former NPP & Fuel-Cycle facilities, now in decommissioning, for research reactors, nuclear powered vessels in Italian harbours, waste storage facilities, practices using radiation sources, transport of radioactive materials and in case of discovery of orphan sources.
+Regarding the National Plan, the hazard assessment is related to an accident to an abroad NPP.

-The national plan provides for two levels of activation:
+The national plan provides for three levels of activation: